 Request a Consult

-The Bioethics and Subject Advocacy Program (BSAP) of the Indiana CTSI offers free consultations to help clarify and address ethical issues that arise in planning, carrying out, and analyzing translational research, including such topics as informed consent, return of results, biobanking, health information, research with minors, community engagement, and much else.
+The Bioethics and Participant Advocacy Program (BPAP) of the Indiana CTSI offers free consultations to help clarify and address ethical issues that arise in planning, carrying out, and analyzing translational research, including such topics as informed consent, return of results, biobanking, health information, research with minors, community engagement, and much else.

 The consultations are provided free of charge, get high ratings for quality, and are confidential.
 They are available to researchers, research staff, IRBs, and other community members at all campuses of the CTSI (including IU School of Medicine, IU Bloomington, IUPUI, Purdue, and Note Dame).